These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Good Reads Rating:4.01

-If you're looking for cosy fall fantasy books then I highly recommend T.J Klune's work.
+If you’re looking for cosy fall fantasy books then I recommend T.J Klune’s work.
 The writing is easy to read.
 While it includes fantasy elements, it reads as more of a YA Contemporary.
-It also heavily features tea which made it feel really warm and comforting.
+It also heavily features tea which made it feel warm and comforting.

 It follows Wallace Price.
 A reaper comes to collect him from his own funeral.
 But instead of taking him directly to the afterlife, leads him to a tea shop in a small village.